BitcoinDesign/Guide/guide/payments/coin-selection.md

 - Can be a lengthy, often confusing process (particularly for inexperienced users)
 - Inexperienced bitcoiners may end up making mistakes that result in higher fees, slower transactions, or a loss of privacy
-- Can lead to dust attacks if not careful selecting sizes of UTXO inputs Bad labelling of contacts and clusters can lead to sensitive information being exposed
+- Can lead to dust attacks if not careful selecting sizes of UTXO inputs
+- Bad labeling of contacts and clusters can lead to sensitive information being exposed

 ### Best practise